Prof. Dr. Walter McNicholas

 Université Libre de Bruxelles

 Philippe Peigneux is PhD in Psychological Sciences (2000; University of Liège [ULg], Belgium).
 He is currently Professor of Clinical Neuropsychology at the Université Libre de Bruxelles (ULB), Belgium, where he is also the director of the Neuropsychology and Functional Neuroimaging Research Unit (UR2NF) affiliated at the ULB Neurosciences Institute (UNI).
 Professor Peigneux is active in sleep research since 1996 and published more than 100 papers in peer-reviewed journals.
 His research is mainly but not exclusively focused on investigating the relationships between sleep and memory consolidation processes, and in a wider perspective the interrelationships between cognitive processes and vigilance states, including sleep and biological rhythms, both in healthy and pathological conditions (sleep and circadian disorders, disorders of consciousness, developmental disorders [dysphasia, ADHD], epileptic disorders, degenerative diseases [Parkinson, Alzheimer], …), in adulthood and across children development.
 A specific focus is made on the processes by which novel representations are created and novel information consolidated in long-term memory.
 Studies are primarily conducted using behavioural and cognitive approaches and advanced functional magnetic resonance (fMRI), electroencephalography (EEG) and magneto-encephalography (MEG) techniques.
-Philippe Peigneux is an ESRS member since 2001 and was part of the ESRS Scientific Committee (2006-2008) then Secretary in the ESRS Board (2008-2012).
-At present he is President of the ESRS.
+Philippe Peigneux is an ESRS member since 2001 and was part of the ESRS Scientific Committee (2006-2008) then Secretary in the ESRS Board (2008-2012) and President of the ESRS (2012-2016).
+At present he is Past President of the ESRS.